vaidehiahire/Customer-Churn-Prediction/README.md

 ## Conclusion
 This project demonstrates how machine learning can be applied to **predict customer churn** and support **data-driven retention strategies**.
 By focusing on recall and business impact rather than default accuracy, the model aligns better with real-world decision-making.

-### ⭐ If you found this project useful, feel free to explore the notebook or suggest improvements!